 It is true that tourist are at times slightly over-charged using CUCs, but given the CUP state system is a low standard and the tiny wages most Cuban live on, losing a few dollars by overcharging here and there is not something anyone who can afford a plane ticket there should moan about.

 Communications: Your mobile phone will work and you can get a data connection, but the network is state-owned with crazily high roaming costs.
 You are best advised to ensure all data roaming is turned off and you don't make/receive calls (use SMSs).
 Internet can be found in big/package hotels, but it is slow and expensive.
-Forget about Skype and leave your laptop at home.
+There are now hotspots everywhere in towns.
+Still hardly any access in cheap hotels or private residences though.
+Skype doesn't work, but Whatsapp's VOIP function seems to.

 Guide book: All the major travel guide publishers have good options.